blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

         @retention_days = 30
     ```

-6. Paste the code below into the query window replacing the existing code and click **Execute** to create a custom backup schedule.
+6. Paste the code below into the query window replacing the existing code and select **Execute** to create a custom backup schedule.

     ```sql
     USE msdb;